andreadesiderio/blog-site/content/post/my-second-post.md

 # Second Post

-Here is a video on how to build a Hugo website.
+Here is a video by Chris Stayte on how to build a Hugo website.
 The full series is about building a website and hosting it.
 Very helfpul.
 Thanks Chris!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c7vpcqA6SEQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>